 - Partnership agreements

-- Profit/loss statements
+- Profit-loss statements

-- LLC documents
+- Limited liability company documents

 - Tax returns

 - Driver’s license